Sullivan008/CSharp-WordsCounter/README.md

-# C# - Character Calculator - Online Character Count Tool [Year of Development: 2017 and 2021]
+# Angular 10 - C# .NET 5 Web API - Character Calculator - Online Character Count Tool Application with Angular 10 and .NET 5 Web API [Year of Development: 2017 and 2021]

 About the application technologies and operation: